 Review the settings, and choose Next.
 Configuration Manager starts setting up the service.
-After you close the wizard it will take between 5 to 15 minutes to provision the service completely in Azure.
-Check the Status column for the newly setup cloud management gateway to determine when the service is ready.
+After you close the wizard, it will take between 5 to 15 minutes to provision the service completely in Azure.
+Check the Status column for the new cloud management gateway to determine when the service is ready.

 Step 5: Configure primary site for client certification authentication

 In the Configuration Manager console, go to Administration > Site Configuration > Sites.

 Select the primary site for the clients you want to manage through cloud management gateway, and choose Properties.

 On the Client Computer Communications tab of the primary site property sheet, check Use PKI client certificate (client authentication) when available.

 Make sure to clear Clients check the certificate revocation list (CRL) for site systems.
 This option would only be required if you were publicly publishing your CRL.